 The big charm point of Dragon Ball, for me anyway, is the art style.
 As Toriyama got older, I think his style got a lot uglier.
 Over the course of Dragon Ball Z it gradually becomes sharper and pointier, to the degree that when they show flashbacks of Goku goofing around during the Saiyan saga it looks like a different guy.
 People are calling Dragon Quest 11 beautiful, and I think they're outta their minds.
 But Dragon Ball did start out looking really great.
 Soft, squat characters, barely a few heads tall, with stumpy little arms and legs pulling of sweet martial arts moves with godlike speedlines.

 Even when the DBZ art gets harder, less refined, you still get the colorful and cute characters only Toriyama really makes.
 It's downright approachable, is what it is.
 And it's aged like fine wine.
 In a year I watched a lot of anime aping a retro style, it was delightful to also watch something where you can see every sketchy pen stroke on the character close-ups, every painterly background.
-It's such a different thing from the digital techniques of today, and there isnn't anyone else that's mimicked Toriyama's style and gone big with it.
-It feels uniquely his.
+It's such a different thing from the digital techniques of today.
+While many artists have been inspired by him, there isn't anyone else that's mimicked Toriyama's style and gone big with it.
+It feels uniquely his, and that lends a timeless quality to the show.
+It isn't like Ushio & Tora where you can pinpoint the exact years it was published because of the trends it follows.

 I think there are good ways to make a system work where every fighter share similar abilities.
 Hajime no Ippo comes to mind, it's just people boxing, but because of the specific training and moves and manouvers Ippo learns to overcome his opponents, it stays engaging.
 But that's not how Dragon Ball operates.
-It never really goes into depth on fighting, and the only new techniques besides a couple early on in the Saiyan saga are power-up moves.
+It never really goes into depth on fighting, how one character might be better at parrying or whatever or how another has mastered jabs.
+The only determining factor is their level.
+And the only new techniques besides a couple early on in the Saiyan saga and the instant transmission are power-up moves.
 Dragon Ball can only engage with drama once the shine of the lasers start fading.

 But even before that it's a bother.
 Bulma has a movie's worth of screentime on Namek, which in the manga was pretty much just a cover illustration of her pouting in a cave.
 She spends all that screentime bitching and moaning, because they originally integrated the last bit of her misadventures into the main plot, so they had to show how she ended up where she was.
 And it's a huge waste of everyone's time, and makes people resent the character.
 Filler Bulma sucks.